Jekwwer/Jekwwer/.github/ISSUE_TEMPLATE/COMMUNITY_GUIDELINES_VIOLATION_REPORT.md

 ---
 name: Community Guidelines Violation
 about: Report a violation of the community guidelines or code of conduct
-title: "Violation: [Short Description]"
+title: 'Violation: [Short Description]'
 labels: violation
-assignees: ""
+assignees: ''
 ---

 ## Description of the Violation